cristian-5/Spin/ReadMe.md

 High level programming language for *research* in **Quantum Computing** built in *c++*.

-This language is currently *interpreted* but after a stable release our team will eventually turn the interpreter into a *virtual machine*.
+The **Virtual Machine** and the **Compiler** are being implemented right now.
 We aim to create a powerful language.

-The quantum part of the language is currently under development, Dirac notation has been implemented but the underlying operations between vectors and matrices are unstable.
+The quantum part of the language is currently under development, Dirac notation has been implemented in the interpreter, but the
+**VM** doesn't support them yet.

 ## A taste of spin

+**These examples have only been conceptualised and we are still implementing them in the VM**
+If you're looking for the Interpreter, contact me.

 More examples can be found in the [Examples](Examples/) folder.